openmrs-archive/openmrs-contrib-atlas-docker/README.md

 #### `/containers`

-This directory is for container definitions for your various Discourse containers.
+This directory is for container definitions for Atlas containers.
 You are in charge of this directory, it ships empty.

 #### `/image`